 EA vs CPA – From working in management to becoming tax professionals, accounting students have plenty of options when it comes to credentials and specializations.
-We’ll talk about two of the tax related credentials, the Enrolled Agent (EA) and Certified Public Accountant (CPA), explain how they’re different, and help you decide which credential is right for you.
+We’ll talk about two of the most popular tax-related credentials/licenses, the Enrolled Agent (EA) and Certified Public Accountant (CPA), explain how they’re different, and help you decide which credential is right for you.

 What Area Do You Want to Practice?